 Katherine (Kay) Lemon is Executive Director of the Marketing Science Institute, and holds the Accenture Professorship at Boston College’s Carroll School of Management.
 Her research interests include the dynamics of customer-firm relationships, customer management, and customer experience management.
 She served as editor of the Journal of Service Research.
 Her research appears in leading marketing journals including the Journal of Marketing, Journal of Marketing Research, Marketing Science, Management Science, and the Journal of Service Research.
 She received the Christopher Lovelock Career Contributions to the Service Discipline Award (2015), the Early Career Contributions to Marketing Strategy Research Award recognizing her contributions to marketing strategy (2004), the Elsevier Research Scholar of the Year Award (2008), and has received several best article awards for her research, including the 2009 Sheth Foundation/Journal of Marketing Award, given each year to the article that has made long-term contributions to the theory and practice of marketing.
 Kay has consulted with and taught senior executives at leading global companies.
 Professor Lemon received her Ph.D. from the University of California, Berkeley.
 Before joining the Carroll School, she taught at the Harvard Business School and Duke University.

-Mei Li is an assistant professor of Supply Chain Management at the Department of Management Mendoza College of Business, University of Notre Dame.
+Mei Li is an assistant professor of Supply Chain Management at the Eli Broad School of Business, Michigan State University.
 She received her Ph.D. in Supply Chain Management from Arizona State University.
 Mei Li’s research interests include service outsourcing, self-service technology, operations-marketing interface and social network theory.
 Her research has been published in Journal of Operations Management, Production and Operations Management, Journal of Marketing, Strategic Management Journal and Journal of Supply Chain Management.
 Mei Li also has industry background in Supply Chain Management.
 She worked for the Hewlett Packard Company for six years in its Supply Chain IT organization and was a global program manager overseeing the worldwide implementation of SAP Global Trade module.

 Martin Mende (PhD, Arizona State University) is an Associate Professor of Marketing at Florida State University.
 His research focuses on relationship marketing, transformative service research, and marketing strategy.
 His research has appeared in the Journal of Marketing Research, Journal of Service Research, Marketing Letters, and Journal of Business Research.
 Prior to attending Arizona State University, Martin earned a Doctoral Degree (summa cum laude) in Services Management from Catholic University of Eichstaett-Ingolstadt, Germany.